 - August 9, 2012.
 Dr. James St. Louis, co-director of The Heart Center, performed successful heart surgery on baby Nolan.
 The three-part newspaper series about Nolan and his professional baseball player father, Shawn Wooten, appeared in the Orange County Register.

 - Read the Heart Center Annual Report (PDF).
 The Heart Center includes a cardiovascular intensive care unit and renovated outpatient clinic spaces.
-Our center offers a full range of heart care and treatments for children, including ablation, ventricular-assist devices, catheterization, surgery and transplant.
-In partnership with the University of Minnesota, The Heart Center provides a variety of clinical trials and therapies to ensure the best possible outcomes for heart patients.
-We collaborate with health care professionals from around the world to treat children with congenital and acquired heart defects.
-Our specialists have earned national and international recognition for leading-edge heart research and comprehensive care.
+The Heart Center provides a variety of clinical trials and therapies to ensure the best possible outcomes for heart patients.

 - In May 2012 the pediatric echocardiography department at University of Minnesota Masonic Children's Hospital earned accreditation from the Intersocietal Accreditation Commission (IAC).
 This national recognition applies to both pediatric and fetal echocardiography.
 Echocardiography is an ultrasound diagnostic tool for the heart.